-Contact the Alternative to Meds Center to find out more about our protocols that aim to help those in recovery from drugs and other substances through a comprehensive treatment program that involves restoring health, and removing impediments to health, in a very comfortable residential setting.
-Call the number on this page today for detailed information concerning our phases of treatment, which can be viewed in detail on our services overview pages.
+Contact Alternative to Meds Center to find out more about our protocols that aim to help those in recovery from drugs and other substances through a comprehensive treatment program that involves restoring health, and removing impediments to health, in a very comfortable residential setting.
+We will happily provide detailed information concerning our phases of treatment, which can be viewed in detail on our services overview pages.
 We have been dedicated for nearly 2 decades now, to assist you or a loved one who seeks help with the correction of addictive biochemistry, safe medication reduction, and other issues including Lexapro withdrawal brain zaps.